Prostate Health

 Prostate

-The prostate surrounds the urethra just under the bladder and can be felt from the inside of the rectum canal, which means it can be felt in a rectal exam.
-The prostate organ can be found at the root of the urethra, the tube that allows urine from the body.
-It is a piece of the exocrine immune system.
-This system secretes liquids outside the body.
-The prostate secretes a smooth substance that makes up around 20 to 30 percent of semen.
-It likewise has muscles that allow the semen to discharge that and is generally responsible for intense orgasms.
-The prostate is located in the anal cavity, up and towards the front.
+The prostate surrounds the urethra just below the bladder and can be felt from inside the rectum, making it accessible during a rectal exam.
+The prostate gland is situated at the root of the urethra, the tube responsible for expelling urine.
+It is part of the exocrine system, which secretes fluids outside the body.
+The prostate produces a fluid that constitutes about 20 to 30 percent of semen and contains muscles that help expel this fluid, contributing to intense orgasms.

 The above is a video by Dr Nader Awad who is a graduate of the University of NSW.
 He is a member of the Royal Australiasian College of Surgeons in Urology and has extensive positions in the field.
-Some of these positions include being the head of the Department of Urology in Port Macquarie, a member of the New South Wales Oncology group with the Cancer Institute of NSW, and an instructor and skills trainer for the Royal Australiasian College of Surgeons, and that’s only to name a few.
-Dr Nader specialises in Urological cancer and he has created this video which demonstrates the function, location of the prostate gland and what BPH is.
+Some of these positions include being the head of the Department of Urology in Port Macquarie, a member of the New South Wales Oncology group with the Cancer Institute of NSW.

 What Does A Healthy & Unhealthy Prostate Look Like?